khadas/khadas_docs/linux/source/vim1/CaptureLog.md

 <div class="tab-content" id="myTabContent">
 <div class="tab-pane fade show active" id="ubuntu" role="tabpanel" aria-labelledby="ubuntu-tab">

-To use SSH for remote logins, you need to setup an SSH client on your localhost (e.g. your smartphone, laptop or PC), and then your Khadas single board computer needs to be connected to the internet either via an ethernet cable, or Wi-Fi connection.
-At the same time, make sure that your SBC and your localhost are in the same local area network and subnet.
+To use SSH for remote logins, you need to setup an SSH client on your localhost (smartphone, laptop or PC), and then your Khadas single board computer needs to be connected to the internet either via an ethernet cable, or Wi-Fi connection.
+At the same time, make sure that your SBC and your localhost are on the same local area network and subnet.

 * Install SSH

-Install the SSH command directly from your terminal shell:
+Install the SSH program directly from your terminal shell:

 ```
 $ sudo apt update